ssathyanaray2/Cryptocurrency-Chain-Dashboard/README.md

 - Allows adding and validating transactions
 - Maintains a decentralized blockchain with multiple nodes
 - Supports balance checking and transaction history
+- React UI to interact with the blockchain

 ## Requirements
 Make sure you have Python installed and install the required dependencies: